Destin Sandlin

 In early 2016, Sandlin was one of three YouTube personalities chosen to conduct a one-on-one interview with then-president Barack Obama after his final State of the Union address.

 Background

+Destin Wilson Sandlin was born September 17, 1981, in Huntsville, Alabama, to Darryl and Teri Sandlin.
+He was raised in nearby Morgan County, and attended Hartselle High School.
 Sandlin has a BS in mechanical engineering from the University of Alabama and an MS in aerospace engineering from the University of Alabama in Huntsville.
 While an undergraduate, he was awarded the University of Alabama's Outstanding Senior Award.
-He also minored in Business Administration while at the University of Alabama.
-Sandlin was, until late 2018, a full-time Missile Flight Test Engineer at Redstone Arsenal.
-He is currently a PhD candidate at the University of Alabama Huntsville advised by Kavan Hazeli.
+He also minored in business administration while at the University of Alabama.
+Sandlin was, until late 2018, a full-time missile flight test engineer at Redstone Arsenal.
+He is currently a PhD candidate at the University of Alabama in Huntsville.

 YouTube channels and podcast

 Smarter Every Day

 Sandlin began posting educational videos in 2007.
 His first video reached one million views on July 10, 2009.

 Sandlin formally launched the Smarter Every Day series on April 24, 2011, with a video titled "Detonation vs Deflagration - Smarter Every Day 1," which became the title format for subsequent videos and the sole focus of his YouTube channel.
 Episodes of Smarter Every Day feature Sandlin as the host and narrator, and revolve around scientific exploration and discovery.
 Sandlin's primary interest and educational background is in flight and space, which appear frequently in his videos.
 Other notable topics have included the submarine USS Toledo (SSN-769), the effects of hypoxia on the human brain, the Prince Rupert's drop, the physics of potato guns, the usefulness of snatch blocks, and a nearly-impossible to ride bicycle whose wheel steers in the opposite direction of its handle bars.